DahyannAraya/copernicus-seasonal-forecast-tools/docs/source/installation.rst

    conda activate conernicus_with
    pip install copernicus-seasonal-forecast-tools

-To **install the package with the climate-risk assessment package CLIMADA**:
+To **install the package without the climate-risk assessment package CLIMADA**:

 .. code-block:: bash